FNA-XNA/docs/docs/appendix/Appendix-G:-WSL-Support.md

 ## Caveats

-There is only one remaining caveat for testing, which is that the D3D12 swapchain on Linux is passed to windows via host memory - essentially, it's going from GPU -> CPU -> GPU.
+There is only one remaining caveat for testing, which is that the D3D12 swapchain on Linux is passed to Windows via host memory - essentially, it's going from GPU -> CPU -> GPU.
 This is incredibly slow, especially at high resolutions, so for testing purposes you may want to use a smaller window size (i.e. 1280x720) to avoid Windows-bound performance issues.

 The above issue is being tracked [here](https://github.com/microsoft/wslg/issues/387).